 Whaler fans have their ears to the ground more than the local sports media are aware of.
 There are still rumors out there that need to be brought to light.
 There were people who work downtown at the Fanniversary, people who live downtown, they are noticing things in the city that are changing.

-Grey’s just said yesterday that the Whalers are not returning, and within 24 hours Malloy is on 92.5 FM saying there is a “"reasonable chance" ” that Hartford could get the NHL.
-That shows you right there how completely out of touch some of the media comes off in Hartford, which way do we go, who do we believe?
-Most Whaler fans will accept the truth but we don't really know what that is right now.
+Think about how wrong the media was here?
+Scott Grey’s said yesterday that the Whalers are not returning and that we fell for a false story and within 24 hours Malloy is on 92.5 FM saying there is a "reasonable chance" that Hartford could get the NHL.
+That shows you right there how completely out of touch some of the media comes off in Hartford, which way do Whaler fans go, who should they believe?
+Most Whaler fans will accept the truth whatever it may be but we don't really know what that is right now.

 The Governor in the past 18 months went from telling us to forget NHL hockey and watch the Trinity Squash dynasty to saying he is going for a chance at the NHL during an election year.
 He said this morning that there are three groups, one national.
 He said he has had several discussions with those groups and their advisors.
 He said the state will participate in a replacement for the XL Center should a team show interest in coming to Hartford.
 That’s enticing to potential owners to have a state that is cooperative.
 There has to be more to this story, yet the media appears not interested as where to even start to put the pieces together.